Overview of the Osaki CoolGen Project

 6CO2 capture unit

-This facility promotes a water gas shift reaction in which carbon monoxide (CO) and water vapor are converted to carbon dioxide (CO2) and hydrogen (H2).
+This facility promotes a water gas shift reaction in which carbon monoxide (CO) and steam are converted into carbon dioxide (CO2) and hydrogen (H2).
 Then the CO2 in the shifted gas is absorbed in the absorber.